Stars: 100

 Setup:

-directory.
-When running with the default docker setup, application data is stored using MongoDB in the /data/db
+Images are stored in the /data/images directory.
+When running with the default docker setup, application data is stored using MongoDB in the /data/db directory.

 There is no included user authentication, data encryption, or other security.
 This isn't intended to be run as-is on the open internet.
 If you'd like to secure the application and its data we suggest editing your web server configuration to include at least HTTP Basic Authentication and HTTPS.
 Also block remote connections to MongoDB.
 Caveat emptor.